-If you intend to use robotpy-ctre in your robot tests or via the pyfrc simulator, you must install this package locally:
+If you intend to use robotpy-ctre in your robot tests or via the robot simulator, you must install this package locally:

 pip3 install -U robotpy-ctre